 Pickie Pool Guesthouses

 The Pickie Pool area of Bangor, or Pickie Fun Park as it is now known, is the best place to find cheap accommodation while still being close to all the seafront attractions.
 And this includes a handful facing along the seafront facing (Queen’s Parade), as well as some cheaper options further back towards the Princetown Road.
-The main guesthouse along the front would be Astala Lodge (cheap but questionable reviews), and then there are a couple of new additions with Pickie Terrace found behind Pickie Fun Park itself, and Shelleven Penthouse.
+The main guesthouse along the front would be Astala Lodge (cheap but questionable reviews), and then there are a couple of new additions with Pickie Terrace found behind Pickie Fun Park itself, and then Shelleven Penthouse.
 But again, these are very limited in availability, and are more than not sold out or unlisted online.
-Further back there is then Shelleven Hotel which is one of the more consistent guesthouses in Bangor, as well as Ennislare House.
+Further back there is then Shelleven Hotel which is one of the more consistent guesthouses in Bangor next to Princetown Guesthouse, then there’s Ennislare House.

 The Crawfordsburn Inn